-This daytime tour from Bariloche can be done independently by renting a car or booked online.
-Due to the combination of mountain roads and rough weather conditions in winter, it’s only recommended for experienced drivers who won’t get too distracted by the stunning scenery.
+This daytime tour from Bariloche can be done independently by renting a car or booking a tour online.
+Due to the combination of mountain roads and rough weather conditions in winter, driving is only recommended for experienced drivers who won’t get too distracted by the stunning scenery.
 A 4×4 vehicle is required in the winter months.

 The only way to get close to the mountain on public transportation is to take the bus from Bariloche to El Bolson and ask the driver to let you off at the Tronador diversion.
 Hitchhiking isn’t common on this stretch, but it may be the only option to avoid getting stranded if dropped off by the bus.

 Argentina’s Historic Route 40